n1215/jugoya/README.md

 //

-// 2. create an application factory
+// 2. create a factory
 $factory = \N1215\Jugoya\HttpApplicationFactory::fromContainer($container);

-// 3. create an http application
+// 3. create an application
 /**
  * You can use one of
  *   * an instance of PSR-15 DelegateInterface